gsoules/MkDocs/digital-archive/docs/super-install-digital-archive.md

 Follow the steps below to create a new empty database and user for the Digital Archive.

 !!! note "Important"
-    cPanel will automatically prefix any database or user name that you choose with the first seven letters of the domain name, followed by `_`.
+    [cpanel] will automatically prefix any database or user name that you choose with the first seven letters of the domain name, followed by `_`.
 For example, if you specify the name `foo` and the domain name is `avantlogic` the actual name will be `avantlog_foo`.
     Keep this in mind because the name you choose will really be a suffix.